jlockhar/GLASS-AI/README.md

 Training data use for GLASS-AI.

 ## Installation
-Download and run the installer for your operating system [here](http://timex.moffitt.org/GLASS-AI/Installers/) or `Right click` > `Save Link As...` on the link your operating system here: [Mac](http://timex.moffitt.org/GLASS-AI/Installers/GLASS-AI_installer_Mac.app.zip)  |  [Windows](http://timex.moffitt.org/GLASS-AI/Installers/GLASS_AI_Installer_Win.zip).
+Download and run the installer for your operating system [here](http://timex.moffitt.org/GLASS-AI/) or `Right click` > `Save Link As...` on the link your operating system here: [Mac](http://timex.moffitt.org/GLASS-AI/Installers/GLASS-AI_installer_Mac.app.zip)  |  [Windows](http://timex.moffitt.org/GLASS-AI/Installers/GLASS_AI_Installer_Win.zip).
 Installers are hosted on by Moffitt Cancer Center due to their large file size.

 Each installer will also install a copy of the MATLAB Runtime that is required to run the program without a pre-existing copy of MATLAB (and requisite toolboxes).

 A set of demo images is also included in the installers (see **Benchmarking** section below).
+Should you need to redownload the images, they are available as a `.zip` file [here](http://timex.moffitt.org/GLASS-AI/Resources/Demo_images/GLASS-AI_DemoImages.zip).

 Installation time should be approximately 5 minutes.